alex-muehleisen/scalable-web-search-engine/README.md

        ```

 An example search result is included below.
-The time search engine time can be seen in the bottom-left.
+The search engine render time can be seen in the bottom-left.

 <img src='search_engine_screenshot.png' />